vignesh14052002/KnowledgeBase/knowledge_base/Testing/General.md

     - `-sw` - stops at first failing test
   - Diff between scope module,package,session?
   - Hooks vs autouse fixtures?
+## Tips
+ - use pytest.register_assert_rewrite("tests.assertions") when defining custom assertions
+ - use respx mocking for HTTP requests in tests
+ - class can be parametrized
+ - use `-s` to see print statements during test execution

 ## Explore
 - Qmetry